Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-Areas of rental properties that are impacted by Health Homes Standards.
-Healthy Homes Standards in Te Hauke include each:
+Rental property areas affected with Health Homes Standard.
+Healthy Homes Standard in Te Hauke include each:

 • Bathrooms